peterb12/A-Tour-Of-Haskell/Week3.md

 Let's replace that wrong answer, 0, with an actual definition.

 Since we've been told we have to write a recursive definition, we **know** we are going to need a base case, and a recursive case.
-Something I like to do when I can is write out all the cases at once, even before I've written any code.
+Something I like to do when I am able is write out all the cases at once, even before I've written any code.

 So using 0 as a base case is usually a good idea, so let's start there.